blakenev10/TerminalRanger/README.md

 ### Usage
 Run `rrmaker --help` or `rrmaker -h` for information on usage and arguments.

+### Requirements
+It's expected that the CMake project is already configured.
+I'm also not sure how this works with multi-config generators (I generally only use Ninja).

 ## Installation
 The installation process is as simple as cloning the repo and running `make install`.